Buying a home for the first time can be intimidating. I can help. E-mail me at Info@PipelineROI.com to get some free information.

 Metro Properties can walk you through closing - 866-300-1550

-Escrow agents collect the following pieces of paperwork:
+Escrow companies want to obtain the following pieces of paperwork:

 • Fire and other insurance policies